AlxHnr/chicken-builder/README.md

 This is comparable to [ch-module](#ch-module), but with some differences: the source file will not be treated as a unit and neither \*.import.scm nor
 \*.types files will be emitted.
+Chicken-builder will build stand alone executables from ch-programs.
 Ch-programs must be in the src/ directory.

 ```scheme
 (ch-program